OleksandrSapehin/campaign-management-app/README.md

    The backend server should now be running on `http://localhost:8080`.

-### Frontend Setup

-1. Navigate to the frontend directory:
+.
+Navigate to the frontend directory:

     ```bash
     cd ../frontend/campaign-front